craftercms/docs/source/reference/modules/engine/configuration.rst

 ^^^^^^^^^^^^^^^^^^^
 Each project can be configured to provide a custom health check script.
-By default, Engine will look for a file ``/scripts/health-check.groovy`` containing your custom script for a health check in your project that will run when status is checked for the project.
-The location of your health check custom script, is configured in your project's ``site-config.xml`` file.
+By default, Engine will look for a file ``/scripts/health-check.groovy`` containing your custom script for a health check in your project that will run when `status <../../../_static/api/engine.html#tag/monitoring/operation/status>`_ is checked for the project.
+The location of your health check custom script, is configured in your project's ``site-config.xml`` file as seen below:

 .. code-block::
     :caption: *config/engine/site-config.xml*